chemharuka/toGainMapHDR/README.md

 * PQ/HLG HDR in HEIC
 * Tone mapped SDR in HEIC/JPG

+Note:

-(Note: Some formats have width/height limitation, only support the image file which could be openned by preview.app)
+Some formats have width/height limitation, only support the image file which could be openned by preview.app

+CIImage cannot handle the brightness of Apple gain map HDR correctly, not recommended to input in this format.

 #### System Require